saranshvaid8/sample-agile-test-strategy/README.md

 Achieved by:

- - Having layres of tests to catpture bugs/defects early in the development life cycle
+ - Having layers of tests to catpture bugs/defects early in the development life cycle
  - Reduce time taken for regression

 ***